Smars-Bin-Hu/AMOD-5410-team-project-ecommerce-DWH/src/README.md

 ![img_1.png](img_1.png)

 > [!TIP]
-> Overall, if you get the same results the same as above pictures, that means your cluster is already launched successfully.
+> Overall, if you get the results the same as above pictures, that means your cluster is already launched successfully.

 ## Hive `Metastore` && `Hiveserver2` Launching